meirwah/awesome-incident-response/README.md

 ### Linux Distributions
 * [Security Onion](https://github.com/Security-Onion-Solutions/security-onion) - Security Onion is a special Linux distro aimed at network security monitoring featuring advanced analysis tools.
 * [SIFT Workstation](http://digital-forensics.sans.org/community/downloads) - The SANS Investigative Forensic Toolkit (SIFT) Workstation demonstrates that advanced incident response capabilities and deep dive digital forensic techniques to intrusions can be accomplished using cutting-edge open-source tools that are freely available and frequently updated.
-* [CAINE](http://www.caine-live.net/index.html) - The Computer Aided INvestigative Environment (CAINE) contains numerous tools that help investigators during their analysis, including forensic evidence collection.
+* [CAINE](http://www.caine-live.net/index.html) - The Computer Aided Investigative Environment (CAINE) contains numerous tools that help investigators during their analysis, including forensic evidence collection.
 * [DEFT](http://www.deftlinux.net/) - The Digital Evidence & Forensics Toolkit (DEFT) is a Linux distribution made for computer forensic evidence collection.
 It comes bundled with the Digital Advanced Response Toolkit (DART) for Windows.
-A light version of DEFT, called [DEFT Zero](http://www.deftlinux.net/), is also available, which is focused primarily on forensically sound evidence collection.
+A light version of DEFT, called DEFT Zero, is also available, which is focused primarily on forensically sound evidence collection.

 ### Other Tools
 * [Hindsight](https://github.com/obsidianforensics/hindsight) - Internet history forensics for Google Chrome/Chromium